erikayi/pandas-challenge/README.md

 - Most Profitable Items

 Summarize the analysis by writing descriptions of all observable trends based on the data.
-This info will be saved as text file.
+This info is located on the last part of file name, "HeroesOfPymoli_Final.ipynb".